 Co-founder & CEO

 Co-founder & CTO

 UX & Community

 HandUp is a direct giving system for homeless people and neighbors in need.
 It allows you to donate directly to a HandUp member via text message and web donations.
 100% of your donation to members goes straight to their HandUp accounts.
-Members can use their HandUp credits for basic needs like food, clothing, and medical care through our partner organizations such as Project Homeless Connect.
+Members can use their HandUp credits for basic needs like food, clothing, and medical care through our partner organizations.

 Members can redeem their HandUp credits for productive items and services like food, clothing, and medical care through our fulfillment partner Project Homeless Connect.
 If you are a member and want to use your HandUp credits, please make an appointment with Project Homeless Connect by calling (415) 503-2195.

 Thanks for your interest!
 Please send us a note and let us know where you are.
 We’re currently based in San Francisco but plan to expand HandUp across the country.
 If you represent a nonprofit organization that you think might be a fit to partner with HandUp, please fill out a Partner Interest Form.

 Currently, no. But we’re looking into offering tax deductions for the future.

 Only your first name is publically associated with your donation unless you check the "Donate Anonymously" box when making a donation.
 When you reply to a member update your first name is always shared.
 Your other personal data including last name, email, and phone are kept strictly private.